Updated: 16 hours ago

 The study described the controversial syndrome as a "relatively rare condition that is increasingly identified.
 The reason is the availability of higher THC potency material in most areas, so this is something that people need to know about, both in the medical community as well as consumers."

-Of those who had previously attempted to cease cannabis consumption with the goal of reducing or eliminating their negative symptoms, 75 percent reported withdrawal symptoms that included "anxiety, depression, insomnia, and irritability."
+Of those who had previously attempted to cease cannabis consumption, 75% reported withdrawal symptoms that included "anxiety, depression, insomnia, and irritability."

 The research involved 205 subjects who seemed to suffer from CHS and 54 control subjects.
 However, only 28 of the subjects and 12 controls completed genomic (genetic) testing and the overall study.
 This was due to a variety of factors cited by the researchers, including a refusal on the part of some participants to accept that their condition might result from THC or another chemical component produced by the plant.